dakshdeepHERE/dakshdeepHERE/README.md

 * 🌍  I'm based in New Delhi,India
 * ✉️  You can contact me at [Twitter](https://twitter.com/DevDotDaksh)
-* 🧠  I'm learning Kotlin/AI and ML
+* 🧠  I'm learning Flutter/Dart, AI/ML and Blender arts as a hobby.
 * 🤝  I'm open to collaborating on Interesting projects

 Right now I'm learning flutter for Github Octernship.
 Working on appwrite project.